rnnall/readynas-gitlist/gitlist_setup_readyNAS.md

 ## Contributing

-Open to any feedback on this setup as it can documenation needs some work with formating and steps.
+Open to any feedback on this setup as the documenation needs work with formating and steps.
 This is my frist use of markdown languge along with the learning curve of git.
-I am dusting off the old linux in the proces.
+I am dusting off very old linux skills.
 Hopfully someone finds this usefull.

 ## Credits